Programando seu rádio

 Ensure the ethernet is plugged into the port closest to the power jack on the wireless bridge.

-If using a foreign language Operating System, try using an English OS, such as on the KOP provided PC or setting the Locale setting to «en_us» as described on this page.
+If using an Operating System configured for languages other than US English, try using an English OS, such as on the KOP provided PC or setting the Locale setting to «en_us» as described on this page.

 Some users have reported success after installing npcap 1.60.
 If this doesn’t resolve the issue, it’s recommended to uninstall npcap and the radio tool and then reinstall the radio tool in order to get back to a known configuration.